-The Advanced Diploma is an intensive one year program which is taught across 48 weeks (Part time 96 weeks).
+The Advanced Diploma is an intensive one year program which is taught across 48 weeks.
 The course is then divided into three terms, with each term building on the knowledge and skills you learnt in the previous term.

 Using our progressive continuous learning method each module will cover historical and theoretical content alongside practical and technical skills so you develop a rounded knowledge and skill set within each area.